ajiang23/SmartJobTracker/README.md

 - As a user, I want to be able to add a new job application to my job tracking list.
 - As a user, I want to be able to view all job applications in a list and filter them based on specific criteria.
 - As a user, I want to be able to update the status of a job application as my application progresses.
 - As a user, I want to be able to delete a job application that I no longer want to track.
+- As a user, when I select the exit option from the application menu, I want to be reminded to save my job application list to file and have the option to do so or not.
+- As a user, when I start the application, I want to be given the option to load my job application list from file.